Utsav360/Hamilton-Aninal-Rescue-WebLayout/README.md

 # Hamilton-Aninal-Rescue-WebLayout

-Responsive Layout using CSS Grid, Media Rule, CSS3, and HTML5
+Hamilton Animal Rescue is a Responsive Layout made using CSS Grid, Media Rule, CSS3, and HTML5 best practices